Taxpayer Relief Act of 1997: Roth IRA and other individual retirement accounts

+Other provisions

 Starting in 1998, a $400 tax credit for each child under age 17 was introduced, which was later increased to $500 in 1999.
 This credit was phased out for high-income families.

 The top marginal long term capital gains rate fell from 28% to 20%, subject to certain phase-in rules.
 The 15% bracket was lowered to 10%.

-Roth IRAs were established, permanently exempting these retirement accounts from capital gains taxes.

 The act permanently exempted from taxation the capital gains on the sale of a personal residence of up to $500,000 for married couples filing jointly and $250,000 for singles.
 This exemption applies to residences the taxpayer(s) lived in for at least two years over the last five.
 Taxpayers can only claim the exemption once every two years.

 The $600,000 estate tax exemption was to increase gradually to $1 million by the year 2006.
 As inherited assets are automatically revalued to their current or "stepped-up" basis, any capital gains are permanently exempted from taxation.

 Family farms and small businesses could qualify for an exemption of $1.3 million, effective 1998.
 Starting in 1999, the $10,000 annual gift tax exclusion was to be corrected for inflation.